LC-Linkous/nanoVNA_python/README.md

 Done:
-* examples for basic functionality
+* examples for common use and functionality
 * some Debian-flavored Linux testing

 Working on it:
 * documentation for original command usage and library functions
-    * Scan, Trace need updating + more error checking.
+    * Traces need updating + more error checking.
 * filling in unfinished args and any new NanoVNA features
 * An argparse option + some example scripts
 * Beginner notes, vocab, and some examples for common usage